AmoebeLabs/swiss-army-knife-card-manual/docs/basics/tools-and-toolsets.md

 Tools and Toolsets are the main ingredients of the Swiss Army Knife custom card.
 <br>They provide the means to visualize Home Assistant data in a free and creative manner.

-The Swiss Army Knife uses SVG (Scalable Vector Graphics) as its sole basis to visualize a the tools on a card.
+The Swiss Army Knife uses SVG (Scalable Vector Graphics) as its sole basis to visualize the tools on a card.

 ##:sak-sak-logo: Tools to create visualizations
 The Swiss Army Knife card offers a series of tools (currently 17) to create visualizations.